 It has long been part of the itinerary of many cruises as it is considered as one of the ‘must-see’ attractions in Halong Bay, thanks to the mesmerizing views and the tourist-friendly beach at its base.

 Titop Island is pretty small, covering a total area of 3.7 hectares.
 Because of its immaculate white sands and the calm azure blue waters, the beach is ideal for recreational activities like swimming, kayaking, snorkeling, and other water sports.
 Adventurous tourists also hike up the 427 steps to the mountaintop gazebo, where they are rewarded with awesome views of the surrounding bay.

-This cave is situated in the south-west section of Halong Bay, approximately 4km from the port of Dau Go Island.
-It is quite huge, covering an area of 10,000 square meters.
+Thien Cung Cave is situated in the south-west section of Halong Bay, approximately 4km from the port of Dau Go Island.
+It is positively huge, covering an area of 10,000 square meters.
 The interior is complex so an expert guide will certainly come in handy.
-Make sure you ask about the legend of an ancient Dragon King.
+Make sure you ask about the legend of an ancient Dragon King!

-Thien Cung is popular because of its intricate network of stalagmites ad stalactites that come in various shapes and forms.
-Don’t forget your camera, the different display of colors while surely make for a great backdrop!
-The entrance is perched in the middle of the mountain, so you need to take a hike up.
-It’s not easy but certainly worth the effort.
+Thien Cung is popular because of its intricate network of stalagmites and stalactites that come in various shapes and forms.
+Don’t forget your camera as the display of different colors surely makes for a great backdrop.
+The entrance is perched in the middle of a mountain, so you need to take a hike up to enter the cave.
+It’s not easy but certainly worth the effort!
 As you look out from the mouth of Thien Cung, you’ll get a view that will take your breath away.